Raw Feeding Basics

 There are several ways to make the transition and these are going to depend on your dog's age, state of health, how long on current diet, and what that diet consists of.

-Start with one protein source to help the dog's digestive system adjust to his new diet - chicken is the best as most dogs can tolerate it, even the sensitive souls.
+You can start with one protein source to help your dog's digestive system adjust to their new diet; chicken is usually the best as most dogs can tolerate it, even the sensitive souls.

-Variety is needed to cover all nutritional needs, slowly introduce different protein sources over time for balance.
+Variety is needed to cover all nutritional needs; slowly introduce different protein sources over a couple of weeks for balance.

 Doggy